grighakobian/awesome-swift/README.md

 * [SwipeCellKit](https://github.com/SwipeCellKit/SwipeCellKit) - Swipeable UITableViewCell based on the stock Mail.app.
 * [WLEmptyState](https://github.com/wizeline/WLEmptyState) - A component that lets you customize the view when the dataset of UITableView is empty.
 * [YNExpandableCell](https://github.com/younatics/YNExpandableCell) - Awesome expandable, collapsible tableview cell for iOS.
+* [Pagination](https://github.com/grighakobian/swift-pagination) - An easy-to-use API for implementing infinite scrolling in your table view.

 #### Walkthrough
 [back to top](#readme)